Grant Application Best Practices

 1. Government Grants

-• Federal, state, and local funding
+• Central government, devolved administration, and local authority funding

 • Strict compliance requirements